CallieStephenson/assignment/assignment.md

 ### Your R experience

-Light, have taken MBIO 612 (Data Science Fundamentals in R) and can get by, but I get by with a little help from my friends.
+Light, have taken MBIO 612 (Data Science Fundamentals in R) and can get by with a little help from my friends.

 ### Fun fact